bcgsc/LINKS/README.md

 column 3: a contig chain representing the layout:

 e.g.
-f127Z7068k12a0.58m42_f3090z62k7a0.14m76_f1473z354
+f127Z7068k12a0.58m42_r3090z62k7a0.14m76_f1473z354

-means: contig f127 (strand=f/+), size (z) 7068 (Z if contig was used as the seed sequence) has 12 links (k), link ratio of 0.58 (a) with a mean gap of 42nt (m) with reverse (r) of contig 3090 (size 62) on the right.  if m values are negative, it's just that a possible overlap was calculated using the mean distance supplied by the user and the position of the reads flanking the contig.
+means: contig f127 (strand=f/+), size (z) 7068 (Z if contig was used as the seed sequence) has 12 links (k), link ratio of 0.58 (a) with a mean gap of 42nt (m) with reverse (r) of contig 3090 (size 62) on the right.
+This again has 7 links with a link ration of 0.14 with the forward of contig 1473 with a length of 354.
+If m values are negative, it's just that a possible overlap was calculated using the mean distance supplied by the user and the position of the reads flanking the contig.
 Negative m values imply that there's a possible overlap between the contigs.
-But since the pairing distance distribution usually follows a Normal/Gaussian distribution, some distances are expected to be larger than the median size expected/observed.
+But since the pairing distance distribution usually follows a Normal/Gaussian distribution, some distances are expected to be smaller than the median size expected/observed.
 In reality, if the exact size was known between each paired-reads, we wouldn't expect much negative m values unless a break occurred during the contig extension (likely due to base errors/SNPs).

 ### License